Governor Whitmer’s press conference Wednesday left some Republican lawmakers frustrated at the lack of a solid plan for opening the state.

 “Making baseless accusations and spreading fear harms people’s trust in government,” said Rep. Sue Allor, R—Wolverine.
 “These tactics are used for one purpose – control.
 It is unfortunate that our Constitution and our livelihoods are being held hostage by a single individual.”

-The lawmakers supported the initial slow-the-spread tactics, such as tests, PPE and other necessary equipment were low in supply.
+The lawmakers supported the initial tactics to curtail the spread of coronavirus as tests, PPE and other necessary equipment were low in supply.
 Additionally, hospitals feared a widespread onset would result in lack of critical care.

 However, the governor announced in her recent conference that testing, PPE and other equipment is now available.
 Lawmakers stated that the lack of a solid plan based on metrics leaves Michiganders in a bad place with no end in sight.